rich-iannone/stationaRy/README.md

 <img src="inst/stations_map.png", width = 100%>

-We'll get our data from the `CYPRESS BOWL SNOWBOARD` station.
+Upon inspecting the data frame, you can reduce it to a single station by specifying it's name (or part of its name).
+In this example, we wish to get data from the `CYPRESS BOWL SNOWBOARD` station.
 This can be done by extending with `select_isd_station` and using the `name` argument to supply part of the station name.

 ```R
 library(stationaRy)